Updated: Nov 1

 Skagway, from the harbor.
 This is one of my top 3 marinas anywhere.

 It’s no wonder that the language I use when I think, talk, or write about Alaska often seems hyperbolic.
 This place makes neutrality difficult.
 It’s easy to forget that Alaska is the largest state in the US, but I didn’t realize that Alaska is bigger than most countries – larger than all but 18 other nations in the world.
 Dig this: Alaska is more than twice the size of Texas and over three times the size of California.
 According to James Barnett (who wrote the very digestible Alaskan History – In Brief), if Alaska’s western-most point were superimposed on San Francisco, its eastern-most point would reach Jacksonville, Florida.
 That boggles.
 Luckily for us, Alaska has almost 34,000 miles of tidal shoreline, which is three times the shoreline of the remaining states.
-Of its over 665,000 square miles, over 188,00 of them are permafrost or marshlands and of that, 16,000 made up of glaciers.
-I grew up in Minnesota, a state that boasted as the land of over 10,000 lakes.
+Of its over 665,000 square miles, over 188,00 of them are permafrost or marshlands and of that, 16,000 are made up of glaciers.
+I grew up in Minnesota, a state that boasted over 10,000 lakes.
 Alaska has 3.5 million.

 We left Glacier Bay yesterday and during our stay we banked a lot visual treats.
 For a destination that was not high on my list, I left there feeling anything but disappointment.
 In the summer months, Glacier Bay National Park can be visited by permit only and this seems wise for a number of reasons.
 It’s a 4,400 square mile park and preserve and is limited to a total of 25 watercraft, which includes larger boats’ tenders.
 Basically, if the park is at capacity, you have about 15 larger boats and 10 tenders.
 During a pandemic, that number is roughly halved.
 There were only a couple of days when we encountered the other boats in the park, and these moments were in the inlets where the more dramatic glaciers stood.
 One arrives in Glacier Bay by boat or float plane only.
 There is a lodge at Bartlett Cove, the Forest Service HQ, but it’s closed this season due to Covid-19.